sejostrand/little-loft-webpack/README.md

-This is a single page website built using React and Sass.
+This is a single page website built using Webpack, React and Sass.

 ## Development